This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your caregiver may take readings of your CSF pressure.
+- Your healthcare provider may take readings of your CSF pressure.
 This is done by connecting a measuring device to the needle.
 After the pressure is measured, the device is removed and CSF is allowed to flow out of the needle.
 Samples of your CSF may be taken and placed in sterile bottles.
 The needle is then taken out and the area will be covered with a bandage.

 After your procedure:

 You should lie flat in bed until your healthcare provider says it is okay to get up.
 When healthcare providers see that you are okay, you may be allowed to go home.
 If healthcare providers want you to stay in the hospital, you will be taken back to your hospital room.
 Tell a healthcare provider if you have a headache, back pain, or tingling, numbness, or weakness below your waist.

 - Acetaminophen: This medicine decreases pain and lowers a fever.
 Acetaminophen can cause liver damage.